tabreturn/tabreturn.github.io/_posts/2020-12-20-interactive_animation_with_svg_and_gsap.md

 <figcaption>Figure 12: Click the portafilter to animate it into position above the cup</figcaption>
 </figure>

-Once the portafilter animation is finished, you can press the red button (to start the machine).
+Once the portafilter animation is finished, the red button should change to green.
+But, this requires a callback function.

 ## Using a Callback Function to Initialise the Start Button

-n computer programming, a callback, also known as a "call-after"[1] function, is any executable code that is passed as an argument to other code; that other code i
+In computer programming, a *callback*  is any executable code that's passed as an argument to other code.
+In JavaScript speak: a function that's handed to another function as one of its arguments.

-To add the event listener for the red button *after* the tween is complete, you'll use a *callback* function.
-Add this as an additional `onComplete` parameter to your existing `gsap.to` line:
+You don't want the red button operational until the portafilter is locked in position.
+To change the red button to green *after* the portafilter tween is complete, you'll use a callback function.
+Specify the callback function name using an additional `onComplete` parameter in your existing `gsap.to()` line:

 ```javascript
   ...